-- 9.1.1 Government, acting on the advice of authoritative scientific bodies, has put in place appropriate measures to protect the public from EMFs.
-These measures comprise compliance with the relevant exposure limits, and one additional precautionary measure, optimum phasing, applying to high voltage power lines.
-This policy is incorporated in NPS EN-5 (Ref.1). - 9.1.2 The powerlines and cables associated with the Kennoxhead connection would be fully compliant with Government policy.
-Specifically, all the EMFs produced would be below the relevant exposure limits, and the proposed overhead line would comply with the policy on optimum phasing.
-Therefore, there would be no significant EMF effects resulting from the Kennoxhead Grid Connection.
+9.1.1 Government, acting on the advice of authoritative scientific bodies, has put in place appropriate measures to protect the public from EMFs.
+These measures comprise compliance with the relevant exposure limits, and one additional precautionary

+- measure, optimum phasing, applying to high voltage power lines.
+This policy is incorporated in NPS EN-5 (Ref.
+1). - 9.1.2 The powerlines associated with the KTR Project would be fully compliant with Government policy.
+Specifically, all the EMFs produced would be below the relevant exposure limits, and the proposed overhead lines would comply with the policy on optimum phasing.
+Therefore, there would be no significant EMF effects resulting from the individual connections comprising the KTR Project, the KTR Project as a Whole and cumulatively with other developments.